 – In these cases, long-term therapy would also be advisable especially when isolation, depression and anxiety have been experienced.

-It seems that therapy is the core message to anyone considering transitioning.
-It never does any harm but it may shed some light and it may make the process easier.
+However, it seems that therapy is vital to anyone considering transitioning.
+It won’t do any harm but it will hopefully help support and shed some light on the process and in so doing, it may even make the process easier.

 © 2018 Deidré Wallace All rights reserved.